krake747/krake747/README.md

 ## Welcome to my profile!

 - 🏡 I am a financial risk analyst and software developer from Luxembourg.
-- 🌱 I am currently focusing on C#, .NET and Angular</p>
+- 🌱 I am currently focusing on the .NET ecosystem, C# and some F#.
 <!--
 <p align="left"> 🔭 I’m currently working on ... </p>
 <p align="left"> 👯 I’m looking to collaborate on ... </p>